milicevica23/wtf-memory/README.md

 ## Structure:
 Each folder is a use case and contains:

     - a notebook for playing around
-    - a python script to define the script
+    - a python script to execute with memray

 - 001-hello-world-setup